Cocker Spaniel: History

 Prior to the 1870s, the only requirement for a dog to be classed as a Cocker Spaniel was that it needed to weigh less than 25 lb, although breeders separated the cocker from the King Charles Spaniel, which remains a smaller breed of spaniel.
-This maximum weight limit remained on the Cocker Spaniel until 1900, with larger dogs being classed as Springer Spaniels.
+This maximum weight limit remained on the Cocker Spaniel until 1900; larger dogs were then classed as Springer Spaniels.
 The colors of the Devonshire and Welsh Cockers were described by John Henry Walsh under the pseudonym Stonehenge in his book The Dog in Health and Disease as being a deeper shade of liver than that of the Sussex Spaniel.
 Following the formation of The Kennel Club in the UK in 1873, efforts were made by breeders to record the pedigrees of cockers and springers.
 In 1892, English Cocker Spaniels and English Springer Spaniels were recognized as separate breeds by The Kennel Club.

-Two dogs are thought to be the foundation sires of both modern breeds of cocker spaniels.
+Two dogs are considered the foundation sires of both modern breeds of cocker spaniels.
 Ch.
 Obo is considered by breed enthusiasts to be the father of the modern English Cocker Spaniel, while his son, Ch.
 Obo II, is considered to be the progenitor of the American Cocker Spaniel.
 Obo was born in 1879, when registration as a cocker was still only by size and not by ancestry.
 He was the son of a Sussex Spaniel and a Field Spaniel.
 Although Obo was an English dog, Obo II was born on American shores - his mother was shipped to the United States while pregnant.
 During his lifetime, Obo II was claimed in advertisements to be the sire or grandsire of nearly every prize-winning cocker in America.